safaa-alnabulsi/docker-tutorial/05-multi-container-fib-calculator-app/README.md

 A poc app which takes a number and calcualte its fibonacci number.
 This backend of the app consists of:
- - React server
+ - React server: default port is 3000
- - Express server
+ - Express server: default port is 5000
  - Redis: in-memory data store for saving key-value of calculated values.
  - Postgres db for storing values of previosuly submitted numbers.
+ - Nginx: it is more convenient than using ports to relay on nginx such that requests will be redirected to express server if they have `/api`, otherwise nginx will redirect them to recat server.

 The goal of useless complexity here is to use more dependencies and simulate production enviroment.